SlapBot/slapbot.github.io/documentation/installation/index.md

 Once you have python3 installed in your computer you can install stephanie quite easily.

-- Just Clone this repository [wwww.github.com/stephanie](www.github.com/stephanie){:target="_blank"} in your machine, extract it, and open command prompt as administrator in that folder.
+- Just Clone/Downlaod this repository [Stephanie-VA](www.github.com/slapbot/stephanie-va){:target="_blank"} in your machine, extract it, and open command prompt as administrator in that folder.

 - Install all the dependencies through the command :

         pip install -r requirements.txt

+    Or by simply executing the `install.py` script, or just clicking `install.bat` which is a wrapper around `install.py`.

 - And run the application using command :